brikis98/yevgeniy-brikman-homepage/_posts/2007-12-26-search-for-monitor.md

 * [Dell
 2707WFP](http://accessories.us.dell.com/sna/productdetail.aspx?c=us&amp;cs=19&amp;l=en&amp;s=dhs&amp;sku=222-7315):
-27", 1920x1200, true 8 bit colors.
+27", 1920x1200, true 8-bit colors.
 May be a bit slow for gaming and is expensive (~$1000) for the size/features.
 * [Samsung
 275T](http://www.samsung.com/ca/products/monitor/lcd_widescreen/ls27hubcbxaa.asp):
-27", 1920x1200, true 8 bit colors, incredible blacks &amp; contrast.
+27", 1920x1200, true 8-bit colors, incredible blacks &amp; contrast.
 Apparently faster than the Dell, but might not support 1:1 mapping and is also expensive (~$1000).
 * [Hanns.G
 HG-281DPB](http://www.newegg.com/Product/Product.aspx?Item=N82E16824254026):
-28", 1920x1200, super fast 3ms response time.
+28", 1920x1200, superfast 3ms response time.
 Color accuracy is nowhere near as good as the Samsung and Dell, but at under $600 this is definitely the budget option.